vipulnaik/diet-exercise-health/profile-information/physical-exercise/push-ups-with-history.md

 feeling low on energy, it's in the range of 10-15.
 When I am higher on energy, it's in the range of 17-22.

+### Fist push-ups

+Fist push-ups are similar to standard push-ups with just one change: for upper body support, instead of resting on my palm, I rest on my fist, specifically, the portion between the MCP and PIP joints.

+Starting 2025-06-25, I try to do a few fist push-ups.
+I might do them either before or after standard push-ups.

+The number of fist push-ups is in the range of 2 to 7.
+The number is at the high end of the range if I do fist push-ups before standard push-ups, and at the low end of the range if I do standard push-ups before fist push-ups.

 ## History

 ### 2021-11-02: start of push-ups